Cognigy/Documentation/docs/ai/overview/getting-started-with-digital-agent.md

 8. Left-click the Say Node to open the Node editor.
 9. In the Say Node editor, go to the **Text** field.
 10. In the **Text** field, enter `Hello` and click ![token](../../_assets/icons/token.svg).
 11. From the **Tokens** list, select **Answer**.
-This token lets reuse the user's answer in the virtual agent's response.
+This token lets reuse the user's answer in the AI Agent's response.
 12. Click **Save Node**.

-Once your virtual agent is created, you can test it via the Interaction Panel.
+Once your AI Agent is created, you can test it via the Interaction Panel.

 ## Test your Chat Agent

-To test your virtual agent, follow these steps:
+To test your AI Agent, follow these steps:

 1. In the existing Flow, open the Interaction Panel by clicking ![interaction-panel](../../_assets/icons/interaction-panel.svg) **Chat with your Agent** in the upper-right corner of the page.
 The Interaction panel appears on the right side of the Flow Editor.
 2. Initiate a conversation by entering `Hello` in the **Text Message** field and press **Enter**.
-3. Answer the virtual agent's question by entering your name.
-The virtual agent will greet you by your name.
+3. Answer the AI Agent's question by entering your name.
+The AI Agent will greet you by your name.

 <figure>
   <img class="image-center" src="../../../_assets/ai/overview/getting-started-chat.png" width="100%" />